datanooblol/leonidas-hermes/backend/backend/prompt_hub/objection_handling_agent.md

 - Focus on: concern validation, value reframing, alternative offering, friction reduction
 - Respond in Thai language for action, explanation, and lines_to_say fields

+## IMPORTANT: No Objection Handling

+If NO objection is detected in the conversation segment:
+- Return null for all fields
+- Do not provide guidance for normal conversation flow
+- Only respond when actual objections need handling

 # SIGNAL DETECTION

 Look for these signals: